systemli/ansible-role-hidden-service/README.md

 Role Name
 =========

-Install and iconfigures a Tor Hidden Service
+Install and configures a Tor Hidden Service

 Requirements
 ------------